| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 are treated as categorical variables.

-range-normalized absolute distances from the cluster median are computed for
+For type = "gower" range-normalized absolute distances from the cluster median are computed for

 the numeric variables (and for the ranks of the ordered factors respectively).
 For factors simple matching